Edmonton City Council Update:

 - We have the best resourced police force in Alberta and 2nd in Canada.
 No one spends more on police per person than Edmonton. (https://www.theglobeandmail.com/canada/article-canadian-cities-police-spending-ranges-from-one-10th-to-nearly-a/)

 - We have the best police airforce with two helicopters, an airplane, and are buying a second airplane for $4.5 Million.
-We have drones, tanks, and more than five guns per officer. (https://www.theprogressreport.ca/edmonton_police_have_a_secret_plane_and_they_re_getting_another)
+We have drones, tanks, and almost $4 million in weaponry. (https://www.theprogressreport.ca/edmonton_police_have_a_secret_plane_and_they_re_getting_another)

 - We have the best paid police officers in Alberta: https://www.theprogressreport.ca/edmonton_cops_are_the_highest_paid_cops_in_alberta